Listen to Les McKeown read this blog post:

-All good, fun to watch, and motivational.
+It's all great fun to watch, and incredibly motivational.

-The bad news about heroic leadership?
-For a business of any size, it’s more often than not a distressing and painful mistake, wrongly conceived, mistakenly celebrated, and, most dangerously of all, erroneously encouraged.
+For an organization of any size beyond tiny, it’s more often than not a distressing and painful mistake, wrongly conceived, mistakenly celebrated, and, most dangerously of all, erroneously encouraged.

 How so?
 Well, because dependence on heroic leadership stunts the ability of an organization to scale.

 Heroic leadership is the single most effective form of leadership when a business is just getting off the ground (going through the Early Struggle phase), and during its first-stage growth (in the Fun stage).

-At that point – when the business is both complex and trying to scale – we can no longer deliver consistent quality to our customers and clients by pulling off heroic acts day in, day out, week in, week out.
+At that point – when the business or organization is both complex and trying to scale – it can no longer deliver consistent quality to its customers and clients by pulling off heroic acts day in, day out, week in, week out.

-Does this mean that heroic leadership ceases to have a place in a complex organization?
-Of course not.
-But it is important that heroic leadership is no longer seen as both the foundation for, and the pinnacle of, delivering consistent results.
+To sustainably scale into Predictable Success stage, it is vital that heroic leadership is no longer seen as both the foundation for, and the pinnacle of, delivering consistent results.

-Building myths and legends through heroic leadership is a vitally important part of the growth of any business, but insisting on, or regularly depending on mythical, legendary solutions in a complex organization will cap its growth.
+Building myths and legends through heroic leadership is a vitally important part of the growth of any organization, but insisting on, or regularly depending on mythical, legendary solutions in a complex organization will inescapably cap its growth.

 So, that last act of heroic leadership was sure fun to watch, right?
-But was it really best for your business?

 But was it really best for your organization?